AlejandroG027/general-coding-with-java/README.md

 ## Breif Overview

-The reports below serve as a thourough guide to fundamental features of Java
+The reports below serves as a thourough guide to fundamental features of Java

 ## Below outlines concepts that are covered:
 1. Lists (Arrays, Matrices, ArrayList, Maps, etc,)